 Content is one of the most fundamental elements of your item pages for determining search rank, but it isn't everything.
 Walmart is committed to Every Day Low Prices—so much so that an item's price actually factors into how the retailer ranks search results.

-Paid Search is another facet of selling items online that can't be ignored.
-Suppliers can work with Walmart Media Group to put their item at the top of search results as Sponsored Products.
+Advertising, also called Paid Search, is another facet of selling items online that can't be ignored.
+Suppliers can work with Walmart Connect (formerly named Walmart Media Group) to put their item at the top of search results as Sponsored Products.
 These pay-per-click ads are bid on by competing sellers and item pages.
 You can see which items in Walmart search results are there because of these PPC product listings by a Sponsored Product tag under their image.

 SKU Ninja's Content Management Solutions